64rl0/Icarus/README.md

 ### `-s | --update-hosts`

-Updates the `/etc/hosts` file with IP addresses from LogitechBackup for network configuration.
+Updates the `/etc/hosts` file with IP addresses for network configuration.

+### `-u | --update-hosts-d`

+Install a LaunchDaemon to update the `/etc/hosts` file every hour.

 &nbsp;
 ## --builder